opsschool/curriculum/application_components_201.rst

 Messages Queue Systems can be used in many different ways.
 This includes but is not limited to
  * decouple processes or hosts from each other
- * parallize processes execution
+ * parallel processes execution
- * distribute events or informations
+ * distribute events or information
- * replace polling mechanisment with an event system
+ * replace polling mechanism with an event system
- * asyncron remote procedure calls
+ * asynchronous remote procedure calls
  * job queues
  * network wide mutex
  * data transfer to multiple hosts
- * message rerouting on failure / escalation schemas
+ * message rerouting on failure / escalation schemes
- * datastreaming
+ * data-streaming
- * network or systemwide message bus
+ * network or system wide message bus

 Message Brokers